kavgan/stanford-parse-naf/README.md

 This module provides a 'ready to use' KAF wrapper for English Constituent Parser (including head words) using Stanford CoreNLP API (http://www-nlp.stanford.edu/software/)

+It also provides options to format output according to Stanford API (penn, oneline).

 All dependencies and classpath configurations are automatically managed by Maven.

 Contents